Inkscape: Operations on paths

 Inkscape includes a feature called Live Path Effects (LPE), which can apply various modifiers to a path.
 Envelope Deformation is available via the Path Effects and provides a perspective effect.
 There are more than a dozen of these live path effects.
 LPE can be stacked onto a single object and have interactive live on canvas and menu-based editing of the effects.

 File formats

 Inkscape's primary format is SVG 1.1, meaning that it can create and edit with the abilities and within the constraints of this format.
 Any other format must either be imported (converted to SVG) or exported (converted from SVG).
-The SVG format is using the Cascading Style Sheets (CSS) standard internally.
+The SVG format is using the CSS standard internally.
 Inkscape's implementation of SVG and CSS standards is incomplete.
 Most notably, it does not support animation natively.
 Inkscape has multilingual support, particularly for complex scripts.
 Formats that used the UniConvertor library are not supported beyond the 1.0 release.
 A workaround is to have a parallel installation of version 0.92.x.